 - Hardware included

-The deep dish style of the NRG ST-006BK-Y makes this steering wheel look very aggressive when installed to any vehicle.
-When compared to other options, it’s designed by a reputable brand and uses high quality materials to ensure that it is long lasting and feels great to grip.Check it Out
+Overall, the deep dish style of the NRG ST-006BK-Y makes this steering wheel look very aggressive when installed to any vehicle.
+When compared to other options, it’s designed by a reputable brand and it also uses high quality materials to ensure that it’s long lasting and feels great to grip.Check it Out

 If you require a classic steering wheel but without the wooden element, the Grant 838 aftermarket steering wheel is the best option.
-Instead, it uses an extra thick vinyl foam grip that is finished in black and is comfortable to hold.
+It uses an extra thick vinyl foam grip that’s finished in black and is comfortable to hold.

 The brand recommend their own specific installation kit for this steering wheel but you may be able to use alternative hubs to best suit your requirements.